dinob0t/ga_project_final/readme.md

 Area Under Curve train: 0.499933781717
 Area Under Curve test: 0.501707506084
-Area Under Curve average: 0.500820643901
+**Area Under Curve average:** 0.500820643901
 ```
 An average AUC of 0.5 indicates that the classifier is no better than random chance.
-If we now add in the additional feature 'time_since' which records the number of frames since the last CME the classifier performs better than before but still poorly:
+If we now add in the additional feature 'time_since' which records the number of frames since the last CME the classifier performs better than before, but still poorly:
 ```
 R^2 train: 0.659943374858
 R^2 test: 0.663169855195